dario-vega/demo-lab-baggage/README.md

 ## demo-lab-baggage deployment steps
 1. Create a compartment
 2. Create an API Key and Auth Token for your user
-3. Create a VCN with Internet Connectivity (VCN Wizard)
+3. Create a VCN with Internet Connectivity (VCN Wizard) - vcn_nosql_demos
 4. Allows TCP traffic for ports: 443 HTTPS
 5. Create the dynamic group and the policies (guidelines are provided in privs/dynamic-group directory)
-7. Create the NoSQL Tables
+7. Create the NoSQL Tables - ci below
-9. Create the Function Application
+9. Create the Function Application - nosql_demos
-10. Create a VM instance - linux 7
-11. Configure the local machine for test (follow the Instructions in the OCI Console - Getting Started for this application)
+11. Configure Cloud Shell (follow the Instructions in the OCI Console - Getting Started for this application)
 12. Deploy and test the functions in this github repository
-13. Create the Stream
+13. Create the Stream - nosql_demos
-14. Create and configure the Service Connector
+14. Create and configure the Service Connector - nosql_demos
-15. Create and configure the API Gateway
+15. Create and configure the API Gateway - nosql_demos
+16. Update the policies with the good ocid
-16. Execute the API and Streaming tests
+17. Execute the API and Streaming tests

 ### IaC - NoSQL Tables Deployment

 Creating NoSQL tables using oci-cli - DDL for create tables in this [directory](./objects) (e.g demo.nosql)
 ```
 cd ~/demo-lab-baggage/objects
-COMP_ID="ocid1.compartment.oc1..aaaaaaaa4mlehopmvdluv2wjcdp4tnh2ypjz3nhhpahb4ss7yvxaa3be3diq"
+COMP_ID="ocid1.compartment.oc1..aaaaaaaafml3tca3zcxyifmdff3aadp5uojimgx3cdnirgup6rhptxwnandq"
 DDL_TABLE=$(cat demo.nosql)
 oci nosql table create --compartment-id "$COMP_ID"   \
 --name demo --ddl-statement "$DDL_TABLE" \